cjacker/kio_afc/README.md

 based on the greate work from Jonathan Beck.

 # Requires:
-1, libimobiledevice >= 1.1.5(you should also have usbmuxd an related libraries installed)
+1, libimobiledevice >= 1.1.5(you should also have usbmuxd and related libraries installed)

 2, KF5 KIO